resucutie/beyond-software-list/index.md

 [Distrobox](https://distrobox.it/) :c-linux: - Tool to install any linux distro inside a linux system using containers.
 [Waydroid](https://waydro.id/) :c-linux: - Container-based approach to boot a full Android system inside a Linux system with the Wayland display protocol.

-[KernelEx](https://sourceforge.net/projects/kernelex/) :c-windows: - FOSS compatibility layer that aims to run Windows 2000 or XP-only applications on Windows 98 or ME

 ## Emulators
 ### Any/Multiple
 [RetroArch](https://www.retroarch.com/) :c-web: :c-pc: :c-mobile: :c-console: - Frontend for emulators and game engines